JNet: performance

 Note

 byIndex = true is still simulated on the JVM side by invoking a dedicated class method rather than the interface @Override.
 The CLR-side numeric index resolution is fully active; a JVM dispatch difference (class method vs interface method) remains.
-The byIndex = false rows use the real interface override and are directly comparable between the two versions.
+The byIndex = false rows use the real interface override and are directly comparable between versions.

 Static method invocation